frankiethull/maize/README.md

 # maize <img src="man/figures/logo.png" align="right" height="139" alt="" />

-{maize} 🌽 is an extension library for kernels & support vector machines in tidymodels!
-The package consists of additional kernel bindings that are not available in the {parsnip} or {recipes} package.
+{maize} 🌽 is an extension library for kernels & support vector machines adding onto the tidymodels ecosystem.
 Many of the kernels are ported from {kernlab}, additional kernels have been added directly to maize transposed from [Python](https://github.com/gmum/pykernels/blob/master/pykernels/regular.py) and [Julia](https://juliagaussianprocesses.github.io/KernelFunctions.jl/stable/kernels/) packages.

-{parnsip} has three kernels available: linear, radial basis function, & polynomial. {maize} extends to further kernels, other engines, and adds steps for {recipes}:
+The {parsnip} package offers three SVM kernel options: linear, radial basis function, and polynomial.
+Building on this, {maize} introduces additional kernels and supports a wider range of SVM engines.
+Beyond kernel & SVM expansion to {parsnip}, {maize} also adds SVM capabilities across other tidymodels libraries.
+These additions include extra pre-processing steps for {recipes}, one-class novelty detection for {applicable}, calibration and conformal inference tools for {probably}, and a {corrr}-like interface for kernel canonical correlation analysis.

 ## Installation